 Also, you can’t receive unemployment benefits at the same time you’re using a PPP loan.
 A good workaround is to use the PPP for its 8-week life, then apply for unemployment.

 Who Can’t/Shouldn’t Get an EIDL

 There certainly are fewer restrictions on how you can spend the EIDL than there are for a PPP loan.
 However, there are some ineligible uses, and if they are what you wanted a loan for, the EIDL is not right for you.
 These expenses include:

 - Stockholder/principal loan repayment

 - Long term debt refinancing

 Also, you won’t be eligible for an EIDL if you are delinquent on:

 - Loans from another federal agency

 - Payment of any part of a direct federal debt except IRS obligations

-Worried about the bookkeeping needed to apply for, track expenses and pass the audit on your COVID-19 financial aid loan?
+Worried about the bookkeeping needed to apply for, track expenses, and pass the audit on your COVID-19 financial aid loan?
 Xendoo is here to help with a ton of accounting and small business expertise.
-Let us show you with a one month free trial.
+Let us show you a one-month free trial.